xiaofen9/xiaofen9.github.io/_pages/about.md

 * Aug 14, 2024.
 One US patent filed with Palo Alto Networks on Large Language Model (LLM) data leakage detection!

 * Aug 1, 2024.
-Check out our latest [work](https://arxiv.org/pdf/2407.16667) of training LLM jailbreaking agent with reinforcement learning.
-It uncovers 60+ security risks from OpenAI marketplace applications!
+Check out our [work](https://arxiv.org/pdf/2407.16667) on LLM jailbreaking agent.
+It uncovered 60+ security risks from OpenAI marketplace applications!

 * Mar 1, 2024.
 Our work on defending adversarial learning attacks against bio-authentication systems is accepted to USENIX Security 2024!

 * Sep 8, 2023.
-Gave talks about Software Supply Chain Security at IBM Research, USA and Texas A&M University.
+Gave talks about Software Supply Chain Security at IBM Research USA and Texas A&M University.

 * Jul 10, 2023.
 One paper accepted to IEEE S&P 2024.